-As all students are challenged to reach their intellectual potential within the instructional program, Gertz-Merkin will not offer a formal, separate gifted and talented program.
-Throughout the day, the staff may differentiate instruction based upon the individual needs of the students and will provide an opportunity to excel for those students who are achieving at high levels or demonstrate a specific ability or talent, as identified through student data or evidence of a pupil's capacity.
+To support these students throughout the day, the staff may differentiate instruction based upon the individual needs of the students and will provide an opportunity to excel for those students who are achieving at high levels or demonstrate a specific ability or talent, as identified through student data or evidence of a pupil's capacity.
 Teachers will differentiate in the forms of acceleration, depth, complexity, and novelty and will differentiate the process, content, or product to meet the needs of gifted and talented students.

-Examples of instructional models which may be employed with gifted and talented students at Gertz-Merkin are:
+Examples of instructional models which may be employed with gifted and talented students at DOMHS are, but not limited to:

-- Project-based learning - Discovery or inquiry-based learning - Computer activities, including online games, research, and targeted instruction through online content - Utilizing higher levels of questioning and thinking skills - Ensuring there is a wide variety of materials at different skill levels that engage a wide variety of interests - Field trips to broaden experience base - Ensuring that the curriculum is sufficiently challenging
+- Access to advanced placement and honors courses from grades 9 to 12 - Utilizing higher levels of questioning and thinking skills - Ensuring there is a wide variety of materials at different skill levels that engage a wide variety of interest - Field trips, and participation in partnered programs and college courses, to broaden experience base and capacity to be accepted into elite colleges - Ensuring that the curriculum is sufficiently challenging

-By using assessment information to monitor students' progress, teachers will be able to make the necessary modifications and adjustments to best support students.
-Teachers will use lesson plans that contain differentiated choices for gifted and talented students throughout the day to support them in continual growth.
-All students at Gertz-Merkin will be valued for their individualism and their interests and passions will be cultivated.
+By using data from core assessments, teachers will be able to make the necessary modifications and adjustments to best support students who require additional academic challenge.
+Teachers will utilize workshop time, as well as differentiated choices for gifted and talented students throughout the day to support them in continual growth.
+All students at Mohan will be valued for their individualism and their interests and passions will be cultivated.
 Further, the teachers will work together to develop plans to best support students in driving forward their academic achievement and pursuits in relation to the students' learning profiles and specific talents.
 In order to ensure that the needs of all students are being met, the staff has utilized the Student Success Team (SST) process for students who have been identified as consistently achieving well above the norms (as measured by formative, summative, and standardized testing) just as they would use the process for identifying students who struggle.
-In future years, the Complex will update from the DVR-SST to Student Support and Progress Team.
+In future years, DOHMS will update from the DVR-SST to Student Support and Progress Team.

-Students Achieving Below Grade Level
+Students Achieving Below Grade-Level

-In an effort to improve the performance for all students including low achieving or at risk of retention, Gertz-Merkin monitors student performance and progress of these students throughout the year.
+In an effort to improve the performance for all students including low achieving or at risk of retention, Mohan monitors student performance and progress of these students throughout the year.
 Data is accessible at the student- and subgroup-levels; through school leaders, school leadership teams, which consist of department and grade level chairs, and classroom teachers monitor standards and student achievement in order to identify all students earning below a grade of C, flagging students at risk based on interim assessments, grades, and/or credit deficiencies.
 Advisory teachers review student data/progress reports of each of their advisory students.
 Parents review and sign 5-week progress and 10 week-report cards.
 The following takes place for those specifically identified as low achieving:

-- 1. To identify low-achieving students, all incoming students are given diagnostic tests upon entry to the school, in addition to establishing baseline Lexile score.
-State assessment results and grades showing students who are not meeting or nearly meeting standards are also used to assess student achievement levels. - 2.
-Where additional supports and/or interventions are required, the school's academic team, comprised of teacher and administrators, will consult with the parent/guardian to share results and develop a plan to support and ensure growth, as well as continued monitoring. - Within three weeks of identification, a conference is scheduled between the student, parent, teachers, and a member of the administrative leadership team to develop an action plan.
+- To identify low-achieving students, all incoming students are given diagnostic tests upon entry to the school, in addition to establishing baseline Lexile score.
+State assessment results and grades showing students who are not meeting or nearly meeting standards are also used to assess student achievement levels. - Where additional supports and/or interventions are required, the school's academic team will consult with the parent/guardian to share results and develop a plan to support and ensure growth - Within three weeks of identification, a conference is scheduled between the student, parent, teachers, and a member of the administrative leadership team to develop an action plan.
 The action plan has specific responsibilities for the student, parent, and teachers.